 Currently the largest artisan brewery in the country, with an impressive output of 5000 hectolitres per year.

-Third craft brewery to open in Iași, their beers are currently only available on tap, but slowly making their way into bars and shops around the country.
+Third craft brewery to open in Iași, their three-beers range is finally available by both bottle and draft in bars and shops around the country.